lennyleadership/Devotional_Commentary_Bible/content/docs/Devotional_commentary_bible/103_Luke/Luke_15.md

 ---

-[1]: [2022.09.21 LBC] sense of emergency of Sheppard.  share the joy with others.
+[1]: [2022.09.21 LBC] sense of emergency of Sheppard.
+Share the joy with others.
 what does the sheep think of? we are safe.
 Winston: I feel relief. others cry, immediate 'transaction' happen/made. the angel rejoice before the Lord. his name is written on the book of life, it is irreversible/ irrevocable. there is determination. it is not comparable to salvation. must be desire that God placed in the person.  'transaction' is the business term.
 I own God debt.
 Do you accept payment Jesus offered?  'seed of Jesus' is planted in my soul. new creature, spirit dwell in me.
 transaction (instantaneous change, quantitative change?) is a moment.  transformation is a process. (transformation = sanctification, maturity, surrender, renew mind, daily process, qualitative change?) did business with God seriously. not get out the jail car, and forget what happened before. white dog and black dog (two natures) in me.
 John, he can't continue to sin if ...
 <br>
 man takes image of God, we belong to God. one missed, the relationship was lost (ownership God takes on, wedding customes, ransom = God gave)
-reflection the trinity: Sheppard (representing Son), woman (representing holy spirit), father (representing God).
+reflection the trinity: Sheppard (representing Son), woman (representing holy spirit), father (representing God, he is waiting there in the heaven).
 Teresa: are 100 sheep all saved?
 Jesus took time to eat with sinners.
+[2]: [2022.09.28 LBC] Forgiveness
+J.Y.: hurt relationship, there is no trust in relationship, not the same relationship like before. take time to heal, wound is deep.  forgiveness boundary?
+K.Y.: forgiveness helps to release resentment. bitterness, poison in Greek, you take poison and expect others die.

 ---
 <script>